Graph-constrained Analysis for Multivariate Functional Data: Review

 \subsection{Graphical Gaussian Processes}

-Spatial data is often modeled using GPs with parametric covariance functions.
-The Mat\'ern family of covariances \citep{stein1999interpolation} are popular in spatial analysis because their parameters are interpreted as the variance, spatial smoothness and range of the process.
-For multiple dependent outcomes, the multivariate Mat\'ern covariance function is a popular choice ensuring that the derived covariance and cross-covariance functions are also Mat\'ern \citep{gneiting2010matern,apanasovich2012valid}, allowing us to interpret each component process.
-However, the model struggles to scale up to highly multivariate (large $q$) settings as it requires $O(q^3)$ flops of computations.
+Many types of functional data, e.g., wearables and neuroimaging data, are collected from multiple human subjects resulting in replicate observations of these multivariate processes.
+FGGM is suitable for such applications allowing non-parametric estimation of basis functions and covariances from the replicate data.
+Spatial or spatio-tempioral data or time-series applications are often without replicate, presented as a single dependent multivariate observation.
+Hence, spatial data is often modeled using GPs with parametric covariance functions.
+The Mat\'ern family of covariances are popular because their parameters can be interpreted as the variance, spatial smoothness and range of the process \citep{stein1999interpolation}.
+For multivariate data, the multivariate Mat\'ern covariance \citep{gneiting2010matern,apanasovich2012valid} -- where all covariance and cross-covariance functions are Mat\'ern, allow interpretation on all the component processes but struggles to scale to highly multivariate settings requiring $O(q^3)$ computations for $q$-variables.
+Alternate multivariate GP models, like the linear models of coregionalization \citep{goulard1992linear, schmidt2003bayesian} while scalable to highly multivariate settings \citep{renbanerjee2013, taylor2019spatial}, obfuscates interpretation owing to a mixture representation.

-To address the issue of scaling, \cite{dey2021ggp} introduced graphical Gaussian process (GGP) models for analyzing highly multivariate spatial data.
-These are specified through multivariate covariance functions that exactly encode an inter-variable graphical model.
-Theorem~1 in \cite{dey2021ggp} asserts that given a non-graphical stationary multivariate GP and an inter-variable graph, there is an unique and optimal GP approximating the original GP (in terms of integrated spectral Kullback-Leibler divergence) while respecting process-level conditional independence relationships as specified by the graph.
-This optimal {\em graphical GP} was shown to exactly retain the univariate marginal distributions and edge-specific cross-covariances from the original GP.
-We denote this optimal graphical GP derived from the original covariance function $C$ and a graph $\calG$ as $GGP(C,\calG)$.
+Dey et al. \citep{dey2021ggp} introduced a novel class of graphical Gaussian Process models with focus on application on highly multivariate spatial data.
+GGPs are specified via multivariate covariance functions that exactly encode inter-variable graphical model.
+Theorem 1 of \cite{dey2021ggp} shows that given a non-graphical stationary multivariate GP and an inter-variable graph, the optimal\footnote{in terms of integrated Kullback-Leibler divergence between the full GP and GGP cross-spectral density matrices} GGP approximating the original GP will retain the marginal distributions and edge-specific cross-covariances from the original GP.
+This result can be viewed as a generalization of Dempster's covariance selection result \citep{dempster1972covariance} to infinite-dimensional covariance operators.
+We denote this optimal GGP derived from the orignal covariance function $C$ and a graph $\calG$ as $GGP(C,\calG)$.